bware22/MLEyeClassification/README.md

 ## pipedClust.py
 My attempts to clean up and streamline the process for kmeans, as well as doing Principal Component Analysis, but it was meaningless for the eyes I was working on.

+## Future goals
+My goals for the future are to look down these avenues for a more successful result:
+- Hierarchical Clustering
+- Non-Machine Learning models
+  - Procrustes Analysis
+  - Multidimensional dynamic time warping?
+- Add additional features like Nose, Lips, Jaw?

 ------
 If you have any questions feel free to reach out!
 I also borrowed a few snippets of code from other projects.